A Survivor's Guide to Sexual Assault

 According to the United States Department of Health and Human Services Office on Women’s Health, sexual assault includes any sexual activity for which a person does not give consent.

 Sexual assault can involve physical acts such as rape or unwanted touching, but non-physical actions, such as flashing the genitals, are also considered sexual assault.

-The Office on Women’s Health reports that one-third of women in the United States have experienced sexual violence1, and according to the Centers for Disease Control and Prevention (CDC), a quarter of men have been victims2.
+The Office on Women’s Health reports that one-third of women in the United States have experienced sexual violence, and according to the Centers for Disease Control and Prevention (CDC), a quarter of men have been victims.

 Types of Sexual Assault

 There are numerous types of sexual assault, including:

 - Sexual activity when a person is under the influence of drugs or alcohol and unable to consent

 - Forcing a person to do things he or she doesn’t want to do during sex